clauswilke/dataviz/index.Rmd

 # Welcome {-}

-This is an online preview of the book "Fundamentals of Data Visualization" to be published with O’Reilly Media, Inc. Completed chapters will be posted here as they become available.
+This is an online preview of the book "Fundamentals of Data Visualization" to be published with O’Reilly Media, Inc.

 The book is meant as a guide to making visualizations that accurately reflect the data, tell a story, and look professional.
 It has grown out of my experience of working with students and postdocs in my laboratory on thousands of data visualizations.
 Over the years, I have noticed that the same issues arise over and over.
 I have attempted to collect my accumulated knowledge from these interactions in the form of this book.